children playing educational games

 Tips for Success

-• Make sure the kids understand they can't let go of hands.
+• Make sure the kids understand they can't let go of their hands.

-• Encourage them to communicate clearly and listen to each other.
+• Please encourage them to communicate clearly and listen to each other.

 • Set a time limit to add an extra challenge.

 Playing Human Knot is a simple yet effective way to enhance your child's critical thinking and social skills.
-Give it a try at your next family gathering or playdate!
+Try it at your next family gathering or playdate!

 10. Build a Tower